I correctly predicted that there was a violation of human rights in SERDYUKOV v. UKRAINE.

 This judgment is final but it may be subject to editorial revision.

-In the case of Serdyukov v.
-Ukraine,
+In the case of Raduk v.
+Serbia,

-The European Court of Human Rights (Fifth Section), sitting as a Committee composed of:
+The European Court of Human Rights (Third Section), sitting as a Committee composed of:

 Having regard to: